 To close these gaps, Bruno and his team initially thought about sending their reports to ED patients’ PCPs.
 But most of the patients that the radiologists talked to couldn’t provide their PCP’s name, because they either couldn’t remember it or they didn’t have a family physician.

 So instead, Bruno and his team opted to communicate their findings directly to patients.
 “We would use the patient to carry our message to their primary care physician, who could then discuss our findings and recommendations with the patient,” Bruno explains.
 “Our thinking was that patients have the most amount invested in the information, so they would be the most likely to convey the message and help us communicate better with the clinicians we serve.”

 With Failsafe, the radiologists send patients letters, informing them that they have incidental findings that require follow-up with their PCPs.
 To protect patient privacy, the letters exclude specific findings or follow-up recommendations.

 “The letters have minimal customization,” says Bruno, whose signature appears on each one.
 “We have one for adults and another for children, both available in English or Spanish, but other than that, all of the letters are the same.”
 Eventually, though, the team discovered that the letters alone were not enough.

 After developing the Failsafe model, Bruno called several emergency physicians, PCPs, and other stakeholders to pitch the program.
-William M. Bird, MD, vice chair for clinical care in Hershey’s Department of Family and Community Medicine, says he was relieved to learn about the program.
+William M. Bird, DO, vice chair for clinical care in Hershey’s Department of Family and Community Medicine, says he was relieved to learn about the program.
 “Most primary care docs are concerned about a small irregularity getting overlooked and then having it come back to hurt the patient months or years later, when it could have been addressed earlier,” Bird says.
 “We agreed with the radiologists that this was an important quality issue.